1LaoWangYinCang/7MTiYuYuYue/README.md

-# Digital Info Sharing Circle
+# Digital Hot News Corner

-Digital Info Sharing Circle  is an app to help people exchange and share digital currency information.
+Digital Hot News Corner  is an app to help people exchange and share digital currency information.
 People can easily get the latest news, common sense of digital currency, real-time market, currency information and other information within the circle.
 At the same time, they can also put forward their own opinions on hot information, share news information, collect valuable news, and praise articles you think are good.

 You can also express your opinions on digital currency in the community and exchange your ideas with others.
 At the same time, you can also make an appointment for lectures on digital currency, learn common knowledge of digital currency, consult relevant questions, and better understand the world of digital currency.

 Hot digital currency information sharing and exchange.
-If you have any questions, please contact us as follows :stiseauchph@hotmail.com
+If you have any questions, please contact us as follows :sheetithclbehu@hotmail.com